Pros and Cons of a Revolving Line of Credit

 What is a Revolving Line of Credit?

-Ideal Uses of Revolving Lines of Credit
+What Are the Ideal Uses of Revolving Lines of Credit?

 Pros of a Revolving Line of Credit

-Funds are available at any time: One of the advantages of having a revolving line of credit is that the funds are available whenever you need them.
+One of the advantages of having a revolving line of credit is that the funds are available whenever you need them.
 You don’t need to go through an approval process to get a critical injection of cash; you’ll simply borrow from your existing line.

 If you think that you’ll require additional financing, plan ahead and apply for a revolving line of credit.
 Even if you don’t need it right away, you’ll have peace of mind knowing that you have access to these funds.

-Can be secured: Some revolving lines of credit can be asset secured in order to help lower interest rates.
+Some revolving lines of credit can be asset secured in order to help lower interest rates.
 Unlike credit cards, which aren’t secured, revolving lines of credit can be secured based on inventory, equipment, real estate, and other valuable assets.

-Lower interest than credit cards: Revolving lines of credit can be secured based on a wide range of factors.
+Revolving lines of credit can be secured based on a wide range of factors.
 While credit scores are still a primary indicator of creditworthiness, you can also get approved for a revolving line of credit by submitting a business plan or collateral, which may result in a lower interest rate.

 Cons of Revolving Line of Credit